Sana Maulit Muli (film): Production

 The film was shot in the Philippines and San Francisco.
-Some US scenes were shot in Baguio due to the presence of the pine trees and log cabins in the penultimate part of the film.
+Some scenes that set in the United States were shot in Baguio due to the presence of the pine trees and log cabins in the penultimate part of the film.

-Olivia M. Lamasan, the film's director, was 32 years old at the time of its production and Sana Maulit Muli was her first romantic drama film and second film to be directed by Lamasan herself.
+Olivia M. Lamasan, the film's director, was 32 years old at the time of its production, and Sana Maulit Muli was her first romantic drama film and second film to be directed by Lamasan herself.

 Music

-The film's theme song "Sana Maulit Muli" was originally written by Gary Valenciano in English and it was a tribute to late young actress Julie Vega who died in 1985.
+The film's theme song "Sana Maulit Muli" was originally written by Gary Valenciano in English and it was a tribute to the late young actress Julie Vega who died in 1985.
 His wife, Angeli Pangilinan-Valenciano, translated the song into Filipino.

 Release

 The film was first screened in theaters on August 9, 1995.
-It is the first film of Star Cinema to be done abroad and their first OFW film.
+It is the first film of Star Cinema to be done abroad and their first film featuring overseas Filipino workers.

 Digital restoration

 In 2015, the film was digitally restored with the help of ABS-CBN Film Archives and Central Digital Lab, supervised by Manet A. Dayrit and Rick Hawthorne, who started working on its restoration as early as 2013.
 It was screened at the Cine Adarna, University of the Philippines Film Institute on July 10.
 The premiere of the restored version was attended by the film's director Olivia M. Lamasan; the lead stars Aga Muhlach and Lea Salonga; Aga Muhlach's wife Charlene Gonzales-Muhlach and their twin children Andres and Atasha; director Joyce Bernal, and ABS-CBN's Head of Creative Communications Management, Robert Labayen.